What is child homicide?

 Defences for child homicide

-If you are facing charges of child homicide, various defences may be available, depending on the circumstances.
-A defence could be applicable if the prosecution fails to establish all elements of the charge.
+If you are facing charges of child homicide, you may have a defence available, such as if the prosecution fails to establish all elements of the charge.
 For instance, you might have a defence if no duty of care was owed to the victim, or if the act or omission in question was neither unlawful nor dangerous

 Other defences may include mistaken identity (someone else committed the offence) or automatism (your actions were not conscious and voluntary).
 See Criminal Defences for more.